Daniel James (footballer): Youth levels

 Born in England, James qualifies to play for Wales through his late father, Kevan, who was born in Aberdare.
 James scored at the Toulon Tournament playing for Wales U20 in a 1–0 win over Bahrain U20 after he won and scored the resulting penalty.

 Senior team

 James received his first senior call-up for the 2018 FIFA World Cup qualifying game against Serbia in 2017 by manager Chris Coleman and subsequently made his full Wales debut under Coleman's successor, Ryan Giggs, in a match against Albania in November 2018, playing the first 58 minutes of the game.
 James scored his first Wales goal in only his second cap, netting the only goal of the game in the opening minutes against Slovakia in his competitive home debut.
 During the September international break, James netted the only goal in a friendly win against Belarus.
 In May 2021, he was selected for the Wales squad for the delayed UEFA Euro 2020 tournament.
 In November 2022, he was named in the Wales squad for the 2022 FIFA World Cup.
+On 26 March 2024, he missed the deciding penalty as Wales lost the shoot-out against Poland in the UEFA Euro 2024 qualifying play-off final and failed to advance to the official tournament.